 A Community-Powered Initiative

-Central to ÈIST’s mission is Opening the Well, a pioneering crowdsourcing platform currently in development and due to launch in the last quarter of 2025.
-This initiative will mobilise the Gaelic-speaking community worldwide to transcribe audio recordings of traditional narratives and oral history held on the Tobar an Dualchais portal.
+Central to ÈIST’s mission is Opening the Well, a pioneering crowdsourcing platform that launched at the University of Glasgow in December 2025.
+This initiative is mobilising the Gaelic-speaking community worldwide to transcribe audio recordings of traditional narratives and oral history held on the Tobar an Dualchais portal, such as those originally from the School of Scottish Studies Archives (University of Edinburgh) and the National Trust for Scotland’s Canna House Archive.
 It takes its cue from Ireland’s successful Meitheal Dúchas crowdsourcing project.
 These transcriptions won’t just make Scottish heritage more accessible — they will also provide vital training data to enhance the accuracy and versatility of future speech recognition models.

 A screenshot of the editing screen in 'Opening the Well', a community transcription site for Gaelic folklore audio